Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Feedback Vertex Set for -free graphs

+\begin{proof} Let $G=(V,E)$ be a $(3P_1+P_2)$-free graph with a vertex weighting~$w$, and let $T\subseteq V$.
+We describe a polynomial-time algorithm for the optimization version of the problem on input $(G,T,w)$.
+So, in Step~1, we first compute a neutral solution of minimum weight, that is, a minimum weight feedback vertex set.
+We can do this in polynomial time by Lemma~\ref{l-sp2} (take $s=4$).
+We then compute, in Step~2, a $T$-full solution by setting $S_T=T$.
+It remains to compute a mixed solution $S_T$ of minimum weight (Step~3) and compare its weight with the weight of the two solutions found above (Step~4).

+By Lemma~\ref{l-claim1f} we can distinguish between two cases: $G[O]$ is connected or $G[O]$ consists of two connected components.
+We compute a mixed solution of minimum weight for each type.

-By Claim~2 and the fact that $G[R]$ is bipartite by definition, we find that $|R|\leq 8$.
-We consider all $O(n^8)$ possibilities for $R$.
-For each choice of $R$, we compute a solution $S_T$ of minimum weight such that $F_T$ contains $R$.
+{\bf Case 1.} $G[O]$ is connected.\\ By Lemma~\ref{l-claim2f} and the fact that $G[R]$ is bipartite by definition, we find that $|R|\leq 8$.
+We consider all ${\mathcal O}(n^8)$ possibilities for $R$.
+For each choice of $R$ we do the following.
+We discard $R$ if $G[R]$ is not a forest.
+If $G[R]$ is a forest, then we compute a solution $S_T$ of minimum weight such that $F_T$ contains $R$.

-We let $F_1,\ldots,F_p$ be the set of connected components of $G[R]$.
-Note that $p\geq 1$ by definition and that $p\leq 4$ by Claim~2.
-A vertex in $O$ is a {\it connector} if it has a neighbour in $F_i$ for at least one $F_i$.
-For every mixed solution $S_T$ for which $G[O]$ is connected, $O$ does not contain two distinct connectors $v_1$ and $v_2$ that have a neighbour $u_1$ and $u_2$, respectively (possibly $u_1=u_2$) in the same $F_i$; otherwise we can take the cycle $u_1v_1Pv_2u2Qu_1$, where $P$ is a path from $v_1$ to $v_2$ in $O$, and $Q$ is a path from $u_2$ to $u_1$ in $R$ implying that $u_1$ is not a forest vertex..